On the thermodynamic properties of fictitious identical particles and the application to fermion sign problem: Recursion formula and energy estimator for fictitious identical particles

 We have the unit operator

 We also have another unit operator

 By dividing $\beta$ into $P$ segments, with $\Delta\beta=\beta/P$, and using the identity

 we can obtain the discrete form for the partition function by inserting the definition for the identity operators from the above equations.
 After that is done, the partition function is a function of a set of ring polymer coordinates $(\textbf{R}_1,\cdots,\textbf{R}_N)$, with $\textbf{R}_i=(\textbf{r}_i^1,\cdots,\textbf{r}_i^P)$ corresponding to $P$ ring polymer coordinates for the $i$th particle.
-Explicitly, after considering all the permutation terms in Eq. (\ref{Xipartition}) in the text, we have $U_\xi^{(N)}$ in Eq. (\ref{Zxi}) in the text given by
+Explicitly, after considering all the permutation terms in Eq. (\ref{Xipartition}), generalizing the technique of the recursion formula discovered by Hirshberg et al. \cite{Hirshberg,HirshbergFermi}, the partition function can be written as